Coastal Hazard Assessment

 You will be asked to provide the following information:

 - Your contact information including mailing address with postal code, phone number and email address

-- The property ID (PID) of the property(s) subject to the assessment and the watershed ID (WS ID) of the watershed in which the property is located (find your PID and WS ID).
+- The property ID (PID) of the property(s) subject to the assessment in which the property is located (find your PID).

 - If your project covers a large area or crosses many properties, please submit a site plan or map outlining the area instead of each individual PID number, by selecting “other” when asked how many properties are subject to your assessment request.
 Additional information can be sent to: firstname.lastname@example.org

 In addition, you must check a box to indicate you have read and agree with the disclaimer and privacy statements.